Journalism and Public Communications

 Professional Studies Building (PSB), Room 203, (907) 786-1665

-The Department of Journalism and Communication offers an undergraduate program leading to a Bachelor of Arts with concentrations in journalism and digital media or strategic communications.
-In addition the department offers a Minor in Communication as well as supporting the general education requirement in oral communication.
+The Department of Journalism and Public Communications offers an undergraduate program leading to a Bachelor of Arts with concentrations in journalism and digital media or strategic communications.

-The program in journalism and public communications is nationally accredited by the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC).
-The department places great emphasis on preparing graduates for careers in professional communications and media industries.
+The program in journalism and public communications places great emphasis on preparing graduates for careers in professional communications and media industries.

 Journalism and public communications courses examine the role of the media in society and explore contemporary social, ethical and legal issues related to journalism, professional communications and media industries.
 The program emphasizes broad scholarship in the liberal arts.
 This type of scholarship is essential for preparation in professional communications and media industries, which require journalists and communications practitioners to possess a wide range of knowledge and understand the role of free expression in global society.

 The Department of Journalism and Public Communications prepares students for professional careers and graduate study.
 Through research, creative activities and community engagement, the department also strives to meet Alaska’s communication needs.
 The department's goal is to contribute to the development of the economic and social environment of the state with an emphasis on the southcentral region served by the University of Alaska Anchorage.